-Ministry of Labour, Pension System, Family and Social Policy is responsible for preparation and adoption of labor and employment policy and performs administrative and other tasks related to employment policy, regulation of labor relations, labor market and active employment policy, system and policy of pension insurance and relations with trade unions and employers associations in the area of employment relations.
-Since this is a multidisciplinary topic, in addition to this institutions and regulations deriving from the Occupational Safety and Health Act (OG 71/14, 118/14, 94/18, 96/18), other competent authorities, such as the Ministry of Health, participate in preparation, implementation and supervision of the occupational health and safety policy.
+Ministry of Labor, Pension System, Family and Social Policy is responsible for preparation and adoption of labor and employment policy and performs administrative and other tasks related to employment policy, regulation of labor relations, labor market and active employment policy, system and policy of pension insurance and relations with trade unions and employers associations in the area of employment relations.
+The Ministry is also in charge of social welfare institutions, the care and protection of people and families, youth, and persons with disabilities Since this is a multidisciplinary topic, in addition to this institutions and regulations deriving from the Occupational Safety and Health Act (OG 71/14, 118/14, 94/18, 96/18), other competent authorities, such as the Ministry of Health, participate in preparation, implementation and supervision of the occupational health and safety policy.